MA Politics and Contemporary History

 The remaining 60 credits may be accumulated from a list of modules offered by other schools and departments, with certain courses being especially recommended.

-Assessment for each taught module takes place at the end of each semester and is through a combination of coursework and/or examination, with some modules also requiring an assessed presentation.
+Assessment for each taught module takes place at the end of each semester and is through a combination of coursework and/or exams, with some modules also requiring an assessed presentation.

 Modules are usually offered as 20 or 15 credit versions.

-Students must choose a minimum of 60 credits from MA modules offered within the School of Politics and International Relations, and the remaining 60 credits can be taken from the list of modules offered by the School of History, or other schools and departments.
+You will choose a minimum of 60 credits from within the School of Politics and International Relations; the remaining 60 credits can be taken from a list of modules offered by the Department of History, or other schools and departments (subject to approval).

 - Comparative Democratic Development